 From Koh Samui to Bangkok by Ferry, Bus and Train

 If you’re someone who likes to travel for the experience of seeing places, then this option could be for you!
 Traveling by train in Thailand is an experience in itself, and we’d highly recommend doing this at least once during your stay.
-However, while it is a great experience to travel this way, and prices are far cheaper than flying, this is the slowest way to get from A to B so if you’re in a hurry or you don’t have much time in Thailand, this would not be an advisable way to travel.
+However, while it is a great experience to travel this way, and prices are far cheaper than flying, this is the slowest way to get to Koh Samui so if you’re in a hurry or you don’t have much time in Thailand, this is not an advisable way to travel.
 The total journey time is just under 18 hours.

 By Bus and Ferry from Koh Samui to Bangkok

 The cheapest way to get from Koh Samui to Bangkok is to travel by bus the majority of the way.
 You’ll still need to take a ferry or catamaran from Koh Samui to the mainland, but then you’ll get on a bus that drives all the way to Bangkok.
-There are several different companies offering these combined tickets, including Songserm, Raja Ferry, and Lomprayah, using either standard ferries, high-speed ferries, or catamarans.
+There are several different companies offering these combined tickets, including Krungsiam Tour and Lomprayah, using either standard ferries, speedboats or catamarans.
 Which ferry you get on will reflect on the overall journey time, which could be anywhere from 12 and 16 hours.

 You also have the option of including a pickup from your hotel on Koh Samui.
 This adds to the convenience, but does bring the cost up as well.